iremcetin/Attri-VAE/README.md

-# attribute_based_interpretation
-Generating attribute-based interpretations from medical images
+# Generating attribute-based interpretations from medical images using VAEs

 ### Training